-3-5-2: A formation that includes three defenders, five midfielders, and two forwards.
+3-4-2-1: A more recently-developed formation that includes three defenders, four midfielders, two more attacking-oriented midfielders, and one forward.

-4-4-2: The most common formation in most parts of the world, it includes four defenders, four midfielders, and two forwards.
+4-4-2: The most common formation in many parts of the world, it includes four defenders, four midfielders, and two forwards.

 Association: Originally used by England’s Football Association, the term is applied to the national governing body for soccer in a country.
 The word ‘soccer’ is taken from ‘Association.’